Permify/permify/README.md

 ## Community & Support
 We would love to hear from you :heart:

-You can get immidiate help on our [Discord](https://discord.gg/MJbUjwskdH) channel.
-This can be any kind of questions related to Permify, authorization, or even from authentication or identity access control.
-We'd love to discuss anything related with access control space.
+You can get immediate help on our Discord channel.
+This can be any kind of question-related to Permify, authorization, or authentication and identity management.
+We'd love to discuss anything related to access control space.

-For feature requests, bugs or any improvements you can always open an issue.
+For feature requests, bugs, or any improvements you can always open an issue.

 ### Want to Contribute?
 Here are the ways to contribute to Permify